zhubzy/SF-Incident-Prediction/README.md

 For the categorical analysis, incident types were quantified, and due to a large number of categories, we divided them into three equal parts for visualization in histograms.
 We also calculated the proportional distribution of incident categories, consolidating those with less than 1% frequency into a combined category for a pie chart presentation.
 The categorical analysis revealed 'Larceny Theft' as the most frequent type of crime, dominating the incident categories in San Francisco.
 The pie chart demonstrated that 'Larceny Theft' accounted for approximately 30% of all incidents, and categories aside from 'Larceny Theft' had relatively similar proportions.
 Categories with individual proportions under 1% cumulatively formed the second-largest segment with 7.2%.

 ![](Incident_Category_Data_Exploration.png)
-_Figure 2.1.3: This is a PIE chart showing the proportions of all the incident categories.
+_Figure 2.1.3: This is a Pie chart showing the proportions of all the incident categories.
 In order to make the graph look nicer, we combined all the categories with proportion below 1% together to be a new category called "Other categories below 1%"._

 ### Preprocessing (Steps / Sample output of our final dataframe)

 #### Data Preprocessing for "San Francisco Incident Reports" Analysis

-Google Collab link (May not be able to view notebook on Github due to size): https://colab.research.google.com/github/zhubzy/SF-Incident-Prediction/blob/main/SF_Incident_Prediction.ipynb

 This README highlights the steps for preprocessing the "San Francisco Incident Reports (2018-present)" dataset for classifying incidents into "violent" and "non-violent" categories based on location and time information.
 The document will guide through data cleaning and transformation to prepare the dataset for analysis using feedforward neural networks.